-Note: Originally, FLARM® equipment was developed for sailplanes, but nowadays such devices are more and more being installed in other light aircraft as well.
+Note: Originally, FLARM® equipment was developed for sailplanes, but nowadays, such devices are more and more being installed in other light aircraft as well.
+While FLARM® devices are considered to be Standard Parts in the case of sailplanes, 21.A.307(c) may allow their installation without Form 1.
 FLARM® is an internationally registered trademark.
 For the purpose of this SC, the term 'FLARM' is also used to describe the functionality.

-This SC is for the installation or exchange of FLARM systems that provide situational awareness information on traffic, or traffic and obstacles.
-These systems are based on the specifications as defined by FLARM® Technology Ltd. Such products include all devices that embed FLARM technology.
+This SC is for the installation or exchange of FLARM[®] systems that provide situational awareness information on traffic, or traffic and obstacles awareness and collision avoidance systems.
+These systems are based on the specifications as defined by FLARM[®] Technology Ltd. Such products include all devices that embed FLARM technology.